LBNL-ETA/ESL/README.md

 # Extremum Seeking Library (ESL)

 ## Copyright and License Information
-The softare is distributed under a modified BSD license, see `LICENSE.md` for further information.
+The software is distributed under a modified BSD license, see `LICENSE.md` for further information.

 Extremum Seeking Library (ESL) Copyright (c) 2019,
 The Regents of the University of California, through Lawrence Berkeley National